voffch/materials/docs/labs/dilatometry.md

   <figcaption>Netzsch DIL 402 high-temperature oven</figcaption>
 </figure>

 The working principle of all push-rod dilatometers is similar.
-The sample is placed inside the sample holder, which is usually a tube made of fused silica or, for higher-temperature applications, high-purity alumina.
+The sample is placed inside the sample holder, which is usually a tube made of fused silica or, for higher-temperature applications, high-purity alumina (or even graphite or tungsten for extreme temperatures).
 The sample is firmly held between the holder and a movable spring-loaded pushrod, which exerts very small pressure on the sample (the load is below 50 cN).

 <figure markdown>
   ![Netzsch DIL 402 sample holder](../img/dilatometry-lab/netzsch-dil402-sample-holder.jpg){ width="600" }